ChristianBagley/awesome-stars/README.md

 ## Others

+- [design-patterns-in-ruby](https://github.com/davidgf/design-patterns-in-ruby) - GoF design patterns in Ruby
+- [design-patterns-for-humans](https://github.com/kamranahmedse/design-patterns-for-humans) - Design Patterns for Humans™ - An ultra-simplified explanation
+- [awesome-fuse-fs](https://github.com/koding/awesome-fuse-fs) - Resources related to FUSE (filesystem in user space).
+- [javascript-path](https://github.com/javascript-society/javascript-path) - :books: List of books to master JavaScript Development :rocket:
+- [awesome-lua](https://github.com/uhub/awesome-lua) - A curated list of awesome Lua frameworks, libraries and software.
+- [awesome-nim](https://github.com/VPashkov/awesome-nim) - A curated list of awesome Nim frameworks, libraries and software.
+Inspired by other awesome lists.
+- [awesome-gamesofcoding](https://github.com/michelpereira/awesome-gamesofcoding) - A curated list of games that can teach you how to learn a programming language.
 - [awesome-objective-c](https://github.com/uhub/awesome-objective-c) - A curated list of awesome Objective-C frameworks, libraries and software.
 - [awesome-dotnet](https://github.com/quozd/awesome-dotnet) - A collection of awesome .NET libraries, tools, frameworks and software
 - [Awesome](https://github.com/Awesome-Windows/Awesome) - :computer:  An awesome & curated list of best applications and tools for Windows.